-Tradition makes many claims about God, such as that he’s omnipotent (capable of doing anything), omnisicent (knows all there is to know), omnipresence (can be found in all places), eternal (unchanging, or existing beyond time), and benevolent (wishing the best for all).
+Tradition makes many claims about God, such as that he’s omnipotent (capable of doing anything), omniscient (knows all there is to know), omnipresent (can be found in all places), eternal (unchanging, or existing beyond time), and benevolent (wishing the best for all).
 There are some problems, though, with putting all of these into one neat package, which I’ll discuss in greater detail.

 One of the most important and best-known paradoxes imposed by western beliefs about God is known as the “problem of evil.”
 Simply put, if God is all-powerful, all-knowing, and benevolent, why is there evil in the world?
 Isn’t God capable of eliminating evil (since he’s omnipotent), and wouldn’t he want to (since he’s benevolent)?